zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: He was trying to—again, I don't have insider knowledge here, this is just my understanding from like, gossip channels and stuff, but like—he didn't feel comfortable saying in public, this sounds like a horrible idea, what what the hell are you guys doing, this is terrible.
 He felt like that would not be—because you know, there was so much money and power behind this OpenAI thing, that he didn't feel comfortable criticizing in public at that time.
 It's probably on his Twitter somewhere, but Yudkowsky said somewhere [that he cried at the OpenAI announcement](https://x.com/ESYudkowsky/status/1683592535569231873).

+[TODO: "money or power" should link the Yudkowsky/Vassar Twitter discussion where he talked about EA bullies shoving MIRI against the wall]

 **CM**: It is interesting, separately, Paul Christiano and Dario Amodei, they were actually in talks with those guys.
 They didn't join the lab, but then they joined a little bit later.
 It seems because they wanted to change the culture.
 OpenPhil came in with 30 million dollars.

 **ZMD**: Did you see, speaking of Ben Hoffman, he had a post about ["An OpenAI Board Seat is Surprisingly Expensive"](https://benjaminrosshoffman.com/an-openai-board-seat-is-surprisingly-expensive/).